 3. Show some true Quebec pride at the St. Jean-Baptiste Day parade

-June 24th is the feast day of St. Jean-Baptiste, otherwise known as La Fête Nationale, a public holiday across the province of Quebec and it’s all about celebrating French-Canadian culture.
-In Montreal, that equates to a giant parade and tons of parties/festivities across the city.
-The energy of the city is truly something to behold.
+June 24th is Saint-Jean-Baptiste Day, otherwise known as La Fête Nationale, a public holiday across the province of Quebec and it’s all about celebrating Quebecois culture.
+In Montreal, that equates to a giant parade and tons of parties/festivities across the island.
+The city’s joie de vive is truly something to behold.

 4. Spend a whole day chilling and drinking wine at Parc La Fontaine

-Nothing is more quintessentially Montreal than enjoying the sun for hours on end in a park, and La Fontaine is arguably the best (Parc Laurier comes a close second) if not only for the fountain of its namesake.
-You should technically have some food with you while drinking, known as the “picnic rule,” but the rule is rarely enforced.
+Nothing is more quintessentially Montreal than enjoying the sun for hours on end in a park, and Parc La Fontaine is arguably the best (Parc Laurier and Parc Maisonneuve are a close second and third) if not only for the fountain of its namesake.
+You should technically have some food with you while drinking; this is known as the “picnic rule,” but the rule is rarely enforced.

-5. See the skies light up with colour during the Montreal Fireworks Festival in the Old Port
+5. See the skies light up with color during the Montreal Fireworks Festival in the Old Port

-Each year pyrotechnicians from around the world participate in the L'International des Feux Loto-Québec (aka the Montreal Fireworks Festival) at La Ronde amusement park, a summer event that is equally romantic and visually mesmerizing.
+Each year, pyrotechnicians from around the world participate in the L'International des Feux Loto-Québec (aka the Montreal Fireworks Festival) at La Ronde amusement park, a summer event that is equally romantic and visually mesmerizing.

 6. Grab a smoked meat sandwich from a deli that isn't on St. Laurent Blvd

 This should also be paired with complaining how ridiculously expensive beers are at the Bell Centre whilst making friends with other disgruntled beer drinkers like yourself.